-Writers love em dashes as much as hunters love Swiss army knives.
-It’s not difficult to understand why.
-Like the utilitarian knife, em dashes are unique, versatile tools.
+Writers love em dashes.
+It’s not difficult to understand why—em dashes are versatile tools.
 Once you find out about these handy dashes, you may fall in love with them too.

-Em dashes differ from other dashes not only in usage, which we will discuss shortly, but also in appearance.
-In fact, the em dash is named after its length—it’s about the same width as the capital letter M. Its alphabetical cousin, the en dash, is about the same width as the letter N. Figuratively speaking, the hyphen pulled the short end of the stick.
+Em dashes differ from other hyphens and dashes not only in usage, which we will discuss shortly, but also in appearance.
+In fact, the em dash is named after its length—it’s about the same width as the capital letter m.
+Its alphabetical cousin, the en dash, is about the same width as the letter n.
+Figuratively speaking, the hyphen pulled the short end of the stick.